Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Introduction

-The second step of our algorithm takes in the partially ordered partition produced in the first step, and produces a directed graph.
-This graph is consistent with the $d$-separation statements given on input and induces the same partially ordered partition as the one produced in step 1.
-We note that some partially ordered partitions do not correspond to a directed graph which satisfies the required $d$-separation statements.
-If this happens, we return to step 1 and produce a different optimal partially ordered partition.
-We then repeat step 2.

-In our experiments (Section~\ref{simulations}) we observe that our causal discovery algorithm performs quickly on graphs of up to 10 vertices.
-We have not been able to test it on larger graphs as it is too slow to produce the set of $d$-separation statements for larger graphs (which is the required input for our algorithm).

 \textbf{Organization.} The remainder of this paper is organized as follows.
 Section~\ref{characterization} gives an overview of the characterization of Markov equivalence for directed cyclic graphs proposed in \cite{richardson1997char}.
 In Section~\ref{poset discovery} we present our greedy algorithm for discovering the Markov equivalence class of the unknown graph.
-In Section~\ref{graph discovery}, we propose an algorithm which finds an actual graph Markov equivalent to the unknown graph.
-In Section~\ref{simulations} we show simulations which illustrate the efficiency of our algorithm.
+In Section~\ref{graph discovery}, we propose an algorithm which finds a graph in this Markov equivalence class.
+In Section~\ref{simulations} we show simulations illustrating the efficiency of our algorithm.
 We conclude with a discussion in Section~\ref{discussion}.